Things to Do In Orlando

 Get ready for down-home family fun at “The Alligator Capital of the World®” – Gatorland!
 There isn’t a better place to see alligators and crocodiles of all sizes, from babies, also known as grunts, to the 14-foot monsters that call our Breeding Marsh home.
 We even have the largest collection of extremely rare white leucistic alligators.
 But, Gatorland is more than just a gator park!

-Things to do at Main Gate Flea Market
+Main Gate Flea Market

 Kissimmee’s Main Gate Flea Market is a great destination for bargain hunters.
 Get lost among thousands of items on over 400 booths – best of all the buildings where they are housed are all air-conditioned so you can shop indoors in comfort!
 There’s every kind of booth imaginable from clothing to jewelry, electronics to theme park souvenirs, toys to cosmetics & everything else under the Florida sun!